 Issue 20 also marks the return of the alien Lucifer.
 Lee gave this guy a big buildup but he will quickly be forgotten, one of the failed villains of the early X-Men years.

-The last issue of the collection, issue 21, is a Lucifer issue.
+Next is issue 21, a Lucifer issue.
 Werner Roth drew a great splash page for this issue don't you think?

 Here's the Beast and Iceman taking on Lucifer's robot henchmen.